Rangers' finest hour started in France and ended on a milk float. Or was it a coal lorry?

 Stein: They [Dynamo] made a song and dance about that - which is only right - they said it was affecting them but it affected us as well.
 I thought the game was over too, then I looked and the referee was pointing for us to carry on.

 Then when the full-time whistle went, everyone came on to the pitch.
-I think if the Spanish police had left them it might have been okay, but I think some supporters saw others getting hit and just reacted.
+If the Spanish police had left them it might have been OK, but I think some supporters saw others getting hit and just reacted.

 McCloy: Spain was under the military dictatorship of Franco and the police took a dim view.
 They came on with the batons and of course there was a riot.
 We never got to get the trophy presented to us on the pitch.